flow-typed/flow-typed/README.md

 Installs libdefs from looking at your package.json.

 If `package-specification` was specified, only that one libdef will be installed.
+If the `--ignore-dev-dependencies` flag was specified, devDependencies will be ignored.

 ```bash
 flow-typed install foo@1.2.3